LatAmStartups/LatAmStartups.github.io/_posts/2018-08-11-brazilian-edtech-startup-launches-in-toronto.md

 </p>

 <p>
 Cerbo signed up for our two-week Scaleup Bootcamp Toronto, and applied to stay for the three-month softlanding program.
-During those three months, they learned how take advantage of Toronto as the ideal place to launch their startup globally, and have even hired local engineering talent.
+During those three months, they learned how take advantage of Toronto as the ideal place to launch their startup globally, and are in the process of hiring their first local employee, an engineer.
 </p>

 <p>